𝐒𝐡𝐨𝐫𝐭 𝐁𝐢𝐨𝐠𝐫𝐚𝐩𝐡𝐲 𝐨𝐟 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝

 𝐓𝐡𝐞 𝐌𝐞𝐧 𝐨𝐟 𝐌𝐚𝐝𝐢̄𝐧𝐚𝐡 (𝐘𝐚𝐭𝐡𝐫𝐢𝐛)

 Soon after Prophet Muhammad’s return from Tā’if and the Night Journey, at the time of the pilgrimage, six men from Yathrib embraced Islām.
 They delivered the message of Islām to as many as they could, and at the time of the next pilgrimage in the year 621 C.E., 12 people came.
 They pledged themselves to the Prophet, that they would make no god besides God, that they would neither steal nor commit fornication, nor slay their infants, nor utter slanders, nor disobey him in that which is right.
-The Prophet said; ‘If you fulfill this pledge, then Paradise is yours.’
+The Prophet said; ‘If you fulfil this pledge, then Paradise is yours.’
 This time the Prophet sent Mus’ab ibn ‘Umayr with them to teach them the Qur’ān and Islām and to spread the message of Islām.

 More and more people over the course of a year – tribal leaders, men and women – became Muslims.
 At the time of the next pilgrimage, they decided to send a delegation to the Prophet, make a pledge to him, and invited him and all Muslims in Makkah to Madīnah as a sanctuary and as a base for spreading the Divine message of Islām.
 In all, 73 men and two women came.
 They met the Prophet at Aqabah.

 They pledged to protect the Prophet as they would protect their own women and children, and to fight against all men, red and black, even if their nobles were killed and they suffered the loss of all their possessions.
 When asked what would be their return if they fulfilled their pledge, the Prophet said; ‘Paradise.’
-Thus the beginning was made, the foundations of the Islāmic society, state and civilisation were set.
+Thus the beginning was made, and the foundations of the Islāmic society, state and civilisation were set.

 The road was now open for the persecuted and tortured followers of the Prophet to come to the Land of Islām, which was to be Madīnah.
 Gradually most of the Believers found their way to Madīnah.
 Their Makaan foes could not bear to see the Muslims living in peace.